 Show Icon when field has not been touched yet: For validations, Apty has the ability to show or hide the validation icon beside the Spotlight field.
 When the Show icon.. box is checked, the Validation icon is visible beside the element it belongs to; otherwise, it is hidden until the user tries to interact with the element.

-When all the Validations are added to the required Spotlights in a Frame and are ready to be used, system still preserves them in the Draft status, unless stated otherwise.
+When all the Validations are added to the required Spotlights in a Frame, we can Publish either through Apty Admin console or also through Apty Studio and are ready to be used.

 For more instructions on Managing Validations refer to: